Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Data-Driven Solutions of the Leray-Burgers Equation

 \subsection{The Convergence of the Leray-Burgers Solutions as $\alpha\rightarrow 0^+$}

 Figure \ref{sol1-I.fig} demonstrates that the Leray-Burgers equation effectively captures the shock formation with the continuous initial profile (I) within the range of $0< \alpha < 0.05$.
-As $\alpha\rightarrow 0^+$, the Leray-Burgers solution converges to the inviscidt Burgers' solution (the last graph in Figure \ref{sol1-I.fig}).
+As $\alpha\rightarrow 0^+$, the LB solution converges to the inviscid Burgers solution (the last graph in Figure \ref{sol1-I.fig}).

 With the discontinuous initial file (II), the Leray-Burgers equation still accurately captures the shock formation within the range of $0.01<\alpha < 0.03$ (Figure \ref{sol1-II.fig}).
 However, the MLP-based PINN generates spurious oscillations near the discontinuity at the beginning.
-Although the network quickly recovers and fits the oscillations as time progresses, the oscillations worsen, and non-linear instability arises as the $\alpha$ scale becomes smaller than 0.01.
-Consequently, the network solution deviates from the actual inviscid Burgers' solution (the last graph in Figure \ref{sol1-II.fig}).
-It indicates that a new neural network architecture is necessary to eliminate oscillations near discontinuities at the beginning of the computation.
+Although the network quickly recovers and fits the oscillations as time progresses, the oscillations worsen, and nonlinear instability arises as the $\alpha$ scale becomes smaller than 0.01, which leads to the deviation of the network solution from the actual inviscid Burgers solution (the last graph in Figure \ref{sol1-II.fig}).